mGalarnyk/datasciencecoursera/README.md

 [The Data Scientist’s Toolbox (JHU Coursera)](https://medium.com/@GalarnykMichael/review-course-1-the-data-scientists-toolbox-jhu-coursera-4d7459458821#.5jpg133ln "Review + Going over Parts of Quiz")

-## Goal of the Project
-1. To go through the Data Science Specialization and blog on it.
-Feel free to submit a pull request to improve on my code.

 ## Contributors
 FirstName | LastName | Email
 --- | --- | ---